 The pair have clashed many times before and have a fierce rivalry.

-As they prepare for this week's hotly-anticipated derby, we look back at their records against each other and the times they've clashed.
+As they warm up for a Premier League battle with a meeting in the International Champions Cup, we look back at their records against each other and the times they've clashed…

 Guardiola v Mourinho

 |La Liga||Champions League||Copa del Rey||UEFA Super Cup||Spanish Super Cup||Total|

 |Draws||1||2||1||1 (PG won on pens)||1||6|